post-self/motes-played.post-self.ink/content/thoughts.md

 If I sound a bit bitter, it is because I am, and it is something I will not apologize for, despite my people-pleasing tendencies.

 I began this pile of thoughts by talking about my initial discomfort with the idea of publishing this thing that I wrote.
 Since then, I have been struck with the occasional flash of such discomfort, but more and more often, I have been struck with a sense of pride.
 I *like* what I have accomplished.
 I like that I wrote in this vaguely children's book style.
 I like that we get Odists interacting with Odists, and that even the narration is written in (admittedly somewhat gentled) Odespeak.
-I like that I had the chance to lean into not only [my own plurality](https://makyo.is/plural) (Motes, Beholden, and Dry Grass being headmates) but [my partner's](https://cohost.org/hamratza) (A Finger Pointing and Warmth).
+I like that I had the chance to lean into not only [my own plurality](https://makyo.is/plural) (Motes, Beholden, Slow Hours, and Dry Grass being headmates) but [my partner's](https://cohost.org/hamratza) (A Finger Pointing and Warmth).
 I like that I got to explore the more populous areas of the System through someone other than the relatively shut-in Bălans.
 I like that I had the chance to lean into this topic, even!
 It is fulfilling to write something emotional and difficult.

 If I sound bitter, it is because I have made something that I enjoy and yet also feel compelled to defend.